Ruscism: Timofey Sergeitsev

 According to Euractiv, Russian political operative Timofey Sergeitsev is "one of the ideologists of modern Russian fascism".

-During the large-scale Russian invasion of Ukraine, when the victims of the massacres in Kyiv Oblast became known, the website of the Russian state news agency RIA Novosti published an article by Sergeitsev titled "What Russia Should Do with Ukraine", which was perceived to justify a Ukrainian genocide.
-It calls for repression, de-Ukrainization, de-Europeanization, and ethnocide of the Ukrainians.
+During the large-scale Russian invasion of Ukraine, when the victims of the Bucha massacre in Kyiv Oblast became known, the website of the Russian state news agency RIA Novosti published an article by Sergeitsev titled "What Russia Should Do with Ukraine", which was perceived to justify a Ukrainian genocide.
+It calls for repression, de-ukrainization, de-Europeanization, and ethnocide of the Ukrainians.

 According to Oxford expert on Russian affairs Samuel Ramani, the article "represents mainstream Kremlin thinking".
-The head of the Latvian Ministry of Foreign Affairs Edgars Rinkēvičs called the article "ordinary fascism".
-Timothy D. Snyder described it as a "genocide handbook", and he also described it as "one of the most openly genocidal documents I have ever seen".
+The head of the Latvian Ministry of Foreign Affairs, Edgars Rinkēvičs, called the article "ordinary fascism".
+Timothy D. Snyder described it as a "genocide handbook" and "one of the most openly genocidal documents I have ever seen".